spatialos/gdk-for-unity/docs/projects/fps/tutorial.md

 Create a `schema` directory in your project root, if it doesn't already exist.
 Then create a `pickups` directory within that.

 <%(#Expandable title="Where is my 'project root'?")%>Your SpatialOS 'project root' is the top-level directory which also contains your `spatialos.json` configuration file and a directory called `workers` that contains the FPS Unity project.
-You will not be able to see this directory from within your Unity Editor, and should use File Explorer (on Windows) or Finder (on Mac) to create your new directory.<%(/Expandable)%>
+You will not be able to see this directory from within your Unity Editor, and should use your file manager to create your new directory.<%(/Expandable)%>

 Within your `schema/pickups/` directory, create a new file called `health_pickup.schema` and paste in the following definition: